Sarah627/Java_miniatures/README.md

   In this chapter, you are about to learn the first step towards abstraction.
   We already mentioned before, in a successive chapter, that methods are used to define reusable code.

+  A single array variable can reference a large collection of data.
 </details>